EnzoDeg40/dashboard-42/README.md

 - Contact

 ## Introduction
-The Marty42 Dashboard is built with Svelte and leverages the Skeleton UI library for a modern, clean user interface.
-It enables users to seamlessly invite Marty42 to their Discord servers, connect their Discord and Intra 42 accounts, and customize notifications to celebrate their friends' achievements.
+The Marty Dashboard is built with Svelte and leverages the Skeleton UI library for a modern, clean user interface.
+It enables users to seamlessly invite Marty to their Discord servers, connect their Discord and Intra 42 accounts, and customize notifications to celebrate their friends' achievements.

 ## Features
 Automatic Notifications: Receive real-time Discord notifications when friends complete projects.
 Friend Management: Add, edit, and remove friends easily.
 Customizable Messages: Personalize notifications with custom messages and emojis.
 Multi-Server Support: Manage notifications across multiple Discord servers.
 Secure and User-Friendly: Simple and secure authentication with Discord and Intra 42.

 ## Tech Stack
 Framework: Svelte